 6 PM | GRAB DINNER AT COOGEE

-At this point of the day, I am sure you probably going to need some food.
+At this point in the day, I am sure you probably going to need some food.
 The best place to go in my opinion is the Coogee Pavillion.
 The perfect place to hang out, chill and enjoy some sturdy food.

 From Coogee Beach, there is a direct bus back to the city.